-The second goal is to use the card as a brand new tool for electronic signature and online authentication fostering the development of electronic transactions and giving citizens peace of mind in the digital age.
+The second goal is to use the card as a brand new tool for electronic signature and online authentication, fostering electronic transactions and giving citizens peace of mind in the digital age.

-To identify and authenticate themselves, cardholders enter a secret pin code and the card then generates a digital signature for secure declarations and electronic administrative procedures.
+Cardholders enter a secret pin code to identify and authenticate themselves, and the card then generates a digital signature for secure declarations and electronic administrative procedures.

-This application provides the required cryptographic means for secure access to e-government services portal.
+This application provides the required cryptographic means for secure access to the e-government services portal.

-Numerous public services are now available online and procedures that would have taken hours (obtaining civil records/birth certificates, Social Security declaration, etc) now take a matter of seconds.
+Numerous public services are now available online, and procedures that would have taken hours (obtaining civil records/birth certificates, Social Security declarations, etc.) now take seconds.

 As of 2014, over 45% of cardholders have activated their digital certificates.

-The national identity card supports biometric authentication, when necessary, as fingerprints are safely stored in the microprocessor of the card.
+The national identity card supports biometric authentication when necessary, as fingerprints are safely stored in the card's microprocessor.

-Biometric credentials never leave the smart card, meaning that they remain protected at all times.
+Biometric credentials never leave the smart card, meaning they always remain protected.

-It is the card's processor which carries out the check and answers yes or no to the question: does the fingerprint presented correspond to the one stored in the card?
+The card's processor carries out the check and answers yes or no: does the fingerprint presented correspond to the one stored in the card?